wp-plugins/eu-vat-redirect/readme.txt

 1) Install and activate the plugin in the normal way.
 When activated, EU VAT Redirect will create two new pages called "EU VAT Redirect" and "Confirm Your Location".

 2) Go to 'Settings' then 'EU VAT Redirect' to setup the plugin.
-You will need the URLs for the two different payment processors you wish to use, for example, the buy button link to PayPal or FastSpring (these are just examples).
+For each product, you will need to provide an ID and you will need the URLs for the two different payment processors you wish to use, for example, the buy button link to PayPal or FastSpring (these are just examples).
 You can also set other options on this page.

-3) In your "Buy Now" links, change the URL to the Wordpress shortcode [euvat_locationdetect].
+3) In your "Buy Now" links, change the URL to the Wordpress shortcode shown on the Settings page.
 When published, this will provide a link to a page (called 'location-detect' by default) where the user's IP address is checked, and the user is then redirected to the right payment processor.

 And that's it.

 == Frequently Asked Questions ==

+= Q. Can I set up multiple products? =

+As of version 1.1, you can.

 = Q. How reliable is the location detection? =